 One of the options you have on Instagram is to tag your location, or add geotagging, to your post.
 Depending on your post, a location may not make sense.
 However, as a local business or if your post is featuring a specific location or landmark, geotagging can help your caption stand out and reach more people.

 Instagram may be a highly visual platform, but it’s still a social media network that relies on interaction from people.
+Writing good captions and getting creative with them is one of the essential Instagram marketing tips.
 Using these tips to write better Instagram captions can help your posts reach more people and encourage more interaction on them.